Although there are many parallels between computer vision and human vision, both concepts are distinct from one another.

 Human vision, sometimes known as ‘eyesight,’ is one of the most significant senses in the human body.
 It is the ability to observe and understand one’s surroundings without complication.

-We can see books on a shelf, a dog running, and a circle with different colors without straining our vision.
-All of this is dependent on the eye, and the eye is fully dependent on light.
+We can see books on a shelf, a dog running, and a circle with different colour shouting straining our vision.
+All of this depends on the eye, and which entirely dependent on light.

 The light enters the eye through the cornea and is concentrated on the retina, a light-sensitive membrane at the back of the eye, by the lens.
 After that, the image is inverted.

-Human vision coordinates with the eye, but it also coordinates with the brain to function.
-To identify an object in an image, we need to see a particular number of general forms and patterns.
+Human vision coordinates with the eye, but it also corresponds with the brain to function to iWeb to see a particular number of general forms and patterns.

-Numerous experiments and procedures have been tried to comprehend the human vision.
+Numerous experiments and procedures have been tried to comprehend the n vision.
 And it was understood, but not totally; there is still a long way to go.

-Even if a person has 20/20 vision, they may experience difficulties with visual perceptual processing.
+Even a person with0/20 vision may experience difficulties with visual perceptual processing.

 Main Difference Between Computer Vision and Human Vision

-- Computer vision do not require any light sensors.
-In case of the human visual, there are two types of light sensors.
+1. Computer vision does ndoes require any light sensors.
+In the case of the human visual, there are two types of light sensors.

-- In computer vision, machine learning techniques and algorithms are used to detect, discriminate, and classify objects based on size or color.
-Human vision is all about using one’s eyes to comprehend the environment as well as images and videos.
+2. In computer vision, machine learning techniques and algorithms detect, discriminate, and classify objects based on size or colour.
+Human idea is all about using one’s eyes to comprehend the environment, images,os.

-- Computer vision has challenges regarding object recognition because it must conduct the entire procedure in order to understand the item.
-However, object recognition is fairly simple in the case of human vision.
-It works flawlessly because people are very quick to understand and see things.
-Even if they’ve never seen a below-ground object.
+3. Computer vision has challenges regarding object recognition because it must conduct the entire procedure to understand the item.
+However, object recognition is relatively simple in the case of human vision.
+It works flawlessly because people rapidly understand and see things even if they’ve never seen a below-ground object.

-- Machines are outfitted with external mechanisms and technologies such as computer vision technology to speed up the process.
-Unlike humans, which are biologically programmed to see.
+4. Machines are outfitted with external mechanisms and technologies, such as computer vision technology, to speed up the process, unlike humans, which are biologically programmed to see.

-- Computer vision aspires to see like human vision, and it is constantly improving in order to compete with human vision.
+5. Computer vision aspires to see like human vision, whicwhich constantly improvesuman vision.
 However, in the case of human vision, it is not the same.